-UI Elements Description Indicates whether or not the automation is colliding with another automation/RFC. < Collision A collision occurs when a common CI is impacted by more than one automation/RFC running over the same period of time. does not exist> The collision can be caused due to an automation that is: Colliding with other automations currently running or scheduled to run in Configuration Manager. or Colliding with an RFC that is currently being implemented or scheduled to be implemented in HP Service Manager.
-Total Collisions on Cls Displays all the commonly affected business/system CIs that are involved in collisions.
+UI Elements Description Collision does not exist> A collision occurs when a common CI is impacted by more than one automation/RFC running over the same period of time. not exist The collision can be caused due to an automation that is: Colliding with other automations currently running or scheduled to run in Configuration Manager. or Colliding with an RFC that is currently being implemented or scheduled to be implemented in HP Service Manager.
+Total Collisions on CIs Displays all the commonly affected business/system CIs that are involved in collisions.
 Click the drill down arrow to display a table that contains a list of the CIs involved in collisions.
 The table includes the CI name, CI type, collision type.
 The following icons indicate the collision types: Direct collision.
 The business/system CI is directly affected by the collision.
 Indirect collision.
 The business/system CI is indirectly affected by the collision.
 A tooltip indicating the collision type of the CI is visible when you hold your mouse over the collision type icons.
 Note regarding system CIs only: Only top level (composite) CIs are displayed.
 If colliding automations cause collisions on more than one CI, the severity is determined by the collision with the highest severity.
-Click the arrow oto hide the table.
+Click the arrow to hide the table.
+Total Colliding Colliding Automations Activities Indicates the total number of colliding automations running or scheduled to run in Configuration Manager. • Colliding RFCs

-UI Elements Description Total Colliding Activities Colliding Automations Indicates the total number of colliding automations running or scheduled to run in Configuration Manager.
-Colliding RFCs Configuration Manager imports from HP Universal CMDB requests for change (RFCs) that were opened in HP Service Manager.
+UI Elements Description Configuration Manager imports from HP Universal CMDB requests for change (RFCs) that were opened in HP Service Manager.
 Every RFC is associated with at least one CI.
 Colliding RFCs refer to the total number of automations currently running or scheduled to run in Configuration Manager that collide with RFCs that are currently running or scheduled to run in HP Service Manager.
-For information on how Configuration Manager retrieves RFCs, see "Requests for Change" on page 28.
+For information on how Configuration Manager retrieves RFCs, see "Requests for Change" on page 29.